rbt-lang/rbt-proto/jlnext/test/tool.md

     run(t, iflow)
     #-> [[1,4,7,10]]

-The parameter could be specified with the given combinator.
+The value of the parameter could be specified with the given combinator.

     t3 = DecorateTool(ConstTool(1), tag=:D)
     #-> Any -> Int64 [tag=:D]